-Among the hallmarks of productive struggle in practice is the notion that student-centered activities should be built into the curriculum rather than appearing as optional or time-permitting only (Cowen, 2016).
-The instructional model of Reveal Math incorporates this idea with the Explore and Develop activity-based exploration in each lesson, essentially posing a problem to students before teaching specific methods to solve (Boaler & Dweck, 2016, p.
+Among the hallmarks of productive struggle in practice is the notion that studentcentered activities appear in the curriculum in a way that allows them to take center stage, rather than appearing as optional or time-permitting only (Cowen, 2016).
+The instructional model of Reveal Math incorporates this idea with the Explore and Develop activity-based exploration in each lesson, essentially posing a problem to students before teaching particular methods (Boaler & Dweck, 2016, p.
 81).
-During these activities, students are introduced to a new concept by starting with a rich task that has multiple points of entry (Hattie, 2017)-or, put differently, a task that has a "low floor and high ceiling" for students with varied abilities (Boaler & Dweck, 2016, pp. 84-85).

-The activity encourages individual learners to suggest strategies for working through the problem before teachers formally introduce procedures, formulas, and new concepts.
-Critically, during the activity-based explorations, students must engage in productive struggle while working toward solutions-drawing on their intuitions and existing knowledge and taking opportunities to hypothesize about the nature of the problem.
+During these activities. students are introduced to a new concept by starting with a rich task that has multiple points of entry (Hattie, 2017)-or, put differently, a task that has a "low floor and high ceiling" (Boaler & Dweck, 2016, pp. 84-85).
+Individual learners are encouraged to suggest strategies for working through the problem, before procedures, formulas, and new concepts are formally introduced.
+Critically, during the activity-based explorations, students must engage in productive struggle while working toward solutions-drawing on their intuitions and existing knowledge and taking opportunities to engage in reasoning about the nature of the problem.
 Seely (2016) posits, "When students have some time to explore and even struggle with a problem, our role as teacher becomes one of facilitating and stimulating conversation among students to ensure that they uncover and discuss the important mathematical ideas that lie within the problem" (p.33).

-This instructional method is designed to maximize engagement and set the stage for new concepts, vocabulary, and procedures appearing later in the lesson.
+This instructional method is designed to maximize engagement and set the stage for new concepts, vocabulary, and procedures later on in the lesson.
 The Reveal Math Teacher Edition also provides teachers with scaffolded questions to guide students who might feel discouraged.
-These purposeful questions are located at the point-of-use and help teachers find ways to alleviate frustration while still allowing students to explore and find their own paths through the problem.
+These purposeful questions are located at point-of-use and help teachers find ways to alleviate frustration while still allowing students to explore and find their own paths through the problem.